Lambwe Christian School for the Deaf, Kenya - Project 042

 PARENT AND FAMILY SUPPORT:

 The view of most Kenyans, even parents and family members of deaf children, is that they will never be able to work for an employer.
-Paying school fees for a deaf child is very low priority.
+Paying school fees for a deaf child is a very low priority.
 Slowly the school has managed to get parents or carers to understand that the school is only partially funded by the Kenyan State and donors like Siloam.
 The school makes a real effort to inform family and community about deafness.
 The school fees requested are very small and are often waived so that a needy child is never turned away.

 Standing Order Form